meteorclub/docker-prerender-phantom2/Readme.md

 # docker-prerender

-Dockerfile to build the prerender container image
+Dockerfile to build the prerender container image.
+This container has a compiled version of phantomjs v2 and will set an environment variable to tell prerender to use it.

 ## About